hadefuwa/plc-fundamentals-v1/PROGRESS_TRACKER.md

 ## Project Overview

 This document details the implementation of a comprehensive worksheet tracking and export system for the Matrix TSL educational platform.
-The system tracks student progress across 14 maintenance worksheets and 8 fault scenarios, providing detailed analytics and export functionality for teachers.
+The system tracks student progress across 14 maintenance worksheets, providing detailed analytics and export functionality for teachers.

 ## Implementation Summary